GoopSoftware/Bucket-List-App/README.md

 ## Features

 - A main screen with navigation to bucket list array screen
-- A scrollable list of bucket list items
+- A screen showing each bucket list array element
+- CardView UI using RecyclerView
 - A detail screen for each item
 - Add new items with a dedicated form screen
 - Tap and remove items after viewing their detail screen
-- CardView UI using RecyclerView
 - Built with reusable code structure for easy updates

 ## Teck Stack